arpitaborde/arpitaborde/README.md

-# 👋 Hi, I’m Arpita Borde
+# 👋 Hi, I’m Arpita Borade

 🎓 I’m a Computer Engineering student with a growing interest in data analytics, problem-solving, and creative tech projects.